 I was aware of the funniest things happening while I was pushing.
-I remember the midwife using her finger to apply pressure to me "down there" and telling me where I should focus my pushes.
-I remember her applying scorchingly hot wet towels to me, that I yelped at, but felt I couldn't complain about because that burn was only a small part of the total pain my body was enduring.
+I remember the midwife using her finger to apply pressure to me "down there", telling me where I should focus my pushes.
+I remember her applying scorching hot wet towels to me, that I yelped at, but felt I couldn't complain about because that burn was only a small part of the total pain my body was enduring.
 I remember believing with all my body and soul that I was going to split open in two, and that that was the only way my baby was going to come out.
-And I remember the nurse on my left, helping me through each push, her hand on my arm the whole time.
+And I remember the nurse on my left, helping me through each push, her hand in mine the whole time.

-"I can see the head," said NewMan and I tried to ignore it.
+"I can see the head," said NewMan eventually, and I tried to ignore it.
 To even think that this could be over soon would surely be foolish.
+But he persisted.
 "It's so close, Frankie, you're so nearly there."

-"Here comes another contraction," NewMan said, and when I looked at him I saw he had a camera in his hand.
+"Here comes another contraction," My partner said looking at the monitor, and when I looked at him I saw he had a camera in his hand.
 And he was smiling like I'd never seen him smile before.